lichenma/Kudos/StudyNotes.md

 Next we create a service class that knows how to translate the incoming request payload to our representation `KudoSchema` defined in the `app/kudo/schema.py`.
-The difference between the
+The difference between the incoming request payload, represent by `GithubSchema` and the object that will be persisted in the database `KudoSchema` is:

+`GithubSchema` has a `user_Id` which determines who owns the object

+The following is present in the `app/kudo/service.py` file: